 - 2.3 The Welsh Government Green Paper consultation document, Strengthening Local Government: Delivering for People, was issued on 20th March 2018.
-The Green Paper set out the Welsh Government's statement of intent about the future of Local Government in Wales, specifying the desire to create larger, stronger authorities to secure the financial viability of Councils, ensure the sustainability of services and provide a platform for transformation and delivery and outcomes for people. - 2.4 Cabinet considered and endorsed the Council's response to the Green Paper consultation at its meeting held on the 6th June 2018 and following this the response was submitted to Welsh Government. - A draft Local Government (Wales) Bill is expected later in 2019.
+The Green Paper set out the Welsh Government's statement of intent about the future of Local Government in Wales, specifying the desire to create larger, stronger authorities to secure the financial viability of Councils, ensure the sustainability of services and provide a platform for transformation and delivery and outcomes for people. - 2.4 Cabinet considered and endorsed the Council's response to the Green Paper consultation at its meeting held on the 6th June 2018 and following this the response was submitted to Welsh Government. - 2.5 A draft Local Government (Wales) Bill is expected to be introduced in November 2019, with Royal Assent by the end of the summer 2020.
 In partnership with the Welsh Local Government Association (WLGA), Welsh Government has established a working group to inform the development of the Bill.
-At the working group meeting in January 2019, a review of strategic partnerships was discussed.
-Welsh Government and the WLGA have recently written to Leaders of local authorities, chairs of public bodies and chief executives outlining the scope and timing of the review.
-The review is seeking to identify actions that can be taken to rationalise partnerships/improve their alignment (either by partnerships themselves or by Welsh Government) and actions that would require legislative change. - 2.6 This review is timely given the work underway within this Council to consider the way in which partnership working is co-ordinated and the value derived.
-A response has been submitted to the Welsh Government and WLGA setting out the Council's position and the Council will contribute to the review over the summer, with a report making any recommendations planned for the Partnership Council for Wales on 2nd October 2019.
-Cabinet will note that the Wales Audit Office are also undertaking a national study into a review of Public Services Boards and the effectiveness of partnership working.
-The Council has submitted a response to the call for evidence.
-Further updates will be provided to Cabinet in due course as these reviews progress.
+It is anticipated that this group will continue to meet to develop the guidance accompanying the Bill in parallel with its passage through the Assembly.
+This will include details of regional collaborative arrangements, in the form of Corporate Joint Committees.
+Further information will be brought to Cabinet as the Bill and guidance are developed.